 With a home warranty, you pay an annual fee (which varies according to the level of coverage, number of properties covered, and other factors) as well as a service fee whenever you call a repair company to come out and evaluate the issue.
 The warranty covers any necessary repairs, and if it turns out that the issue is terminal, it will cover the replacement of the item as well.

 When it comes to rental properties, wear and tear is the name of the game – and if something breaks, you’re on the hook for it unless it’s a case of blatant misuse by the tenant (at which point you have other issues to deal with.)
 But even the most careful tenant can have problems with a washing machine, a dishwasher, pool equipment, etc. Unless it’s specifically stated in the lease that tenants are responsible for repairs to the property, as the property owner you are responsible for ensuring that everything is in working order.

-A home warranty allows to you to prepare for these inevitable calls from tenants and avoid a out cash for repairs and replacements.
+A home warranty allows you to prepare for these inevitable calls from tenants and avoid out cash for repairs and replacements.
 It also ensures that repairs are done in a timely manner and by licensed professionals, something that you may not be able to guarantee if you’re handling maintenance on your own.
 Considering that even a basic model washing machine can cost several hundred dollars, a home warranty can pay for itself in just a single visit.
-Not only will you save money that way, but there is also a potential tax savings, as you might be able to deduct the costs of the home warranty plan and any service calls as part of the maintenance on your properties.
+Not only will you save money that way, but there are also potential tax savings, as you might be able to deduct the costs of the home warranty plan and any service calls as part of the maintenance on your properties.